sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 </details>

-#### Task 4: Add new activity function called MonitoringPattern_GetBalance and read the Balance from the table Balances for a given UserName and Location
+#### Task 4: Add new activity function called MonitorPattern_GetBalance and read the Balance from the table Balances for a given UserName and Location

 <details>
 <summary>Click here to display answers</summary>